imkrishnasarathi/100-days-of-code/log.md

 **Thoughts:** The JavaScript30 exercise was a KONAMI CODE detector app.
 Whenever you enter 'krishna', it shows some images on the screen each time.

 **Link to work:** [KONAMI CODE detector app](https://github.com/imkrishnasarathi/JavaScript30/tree/master/12%20-%20Key%20Sequence%20Detection)

+### Day 18: June 10, 2023

+**Today's Progress**: Solved some CodeWars Katas and continued with fCC JS Algorithms course.

+**Thoughts:** Today I did not get time to continue JavaScript30.
+Will continue from tomorrow!

+**Link to work:** Nothing really specific